un0btanium/sc-server-meshing/public/techs/road_to_dynamic_server_meshing_preamble-2.md

 Depending on the clock speed, modern CPUs can have billions of clock cycles each second.
 For example a CPU with a clock speed of 4.0 GHz can perform 4.000.000.000 clock cycles per second!
 That makes each clock cycle last 0.25 nanosecond (that's 0.00000000025 seconds).
 Light in a vacuum merely travels 7 centimeters in that time span (~2,8 inches).

+Here is another video that dives into these clocks: [youtube.com/watch?v=oEC5fIw0bL0 - Branch Education - How do Digital and Analog Clocks Work?](https://www.youtube.com/watch?v=oEC5fIw0bL0)